J05HI/website/content/blog/en/mapset.md

 ### 2. Inexpensive

 This innovative product reduces the design and modification time of a BMS.
 The final product is completely free of errors.
 With an exponential learning curve, reducing training costs.
-"That mean savings to your company".
+"That means savings to your company".

 ### 3. Faster